SkyLined/BugId/README.md

 The bug id format
 -----------------
-The bug id follows the format `XX BugType Binary.exe![Module.dll!]FunctionName`,
+The bug id follows the format `BugType xxx.xxx Binary.exe![Module.dll!]FunctionName`,
 where:
+* `BugType` is a keyword that identifies the type of bug that was detected.
+  A list of keywords and their meaning is provided below.
-* `XX` is a stack hash; a number of hexadecimal digits that represent hash(es) of the name(s) of the function(s) on the call stack that are considered to be uniquely relevant to the bug.
+* `xxx.xxx` is a stack hash; a number of hexadecimal digits that represent hash(es) of the name(s) of the function(s) on the call stack that are considered to be uniquely relevant to the bug.
 In most cases (and with default settings) this includes the function in which the bug is considered to be located and its caller.
 For recursive function calls, this includes all functions involved in the call loop, which may be any number of functions.
-* `BugType` is a keyword that identifies the type of bug that was detected.
 * `Binary.exe` is the process' main binary
 * `Module.dll` is the module that contains the function in which the bug is considered to be located, if it was not found in the process' main binary.